 What follows is a brief analysis on the types of relief that a Norris McLaughlin Deportation Attorney may assert at a Master Calendar Hearing (the potential deportee’s first hearing before the Immigration Court).
-Potential forms of deportation relief include: (1) waivers of excludability and deportability; (2) cancellation of removal for permanent residents; (3) cancellation of removal for non-permanent residents; (4) suspension of deportation; (5) adjustment of status to permanent residence; (5) asylum and/or withholding of removal (Convention Against Torture); (6) legalization and registry and, as a last resort, (7) voluntary departure.
+A select few potential forms of deportation relief include: (1) waivers of excludability and deportability; (2) cancellation of removal for non-permanent residents; (3) suspension of deportation; and (4) asylum and/or withholding of removal (Convention Against Torture).

 This should not be used as a legal guide or as legal advice.
 Rather, it is informational in purpose, and is meant to exhibit the type of deportation defense work that Norris McLaughlin’s Immigration Law and Deportation Defense Group, based out of Allentown, Pennsylvania, Bridgewater, New Jersey, and New York, New Yok, takes on each day for hundreds of individuals across the United States.

 Waivers of Excludability and Deportability

 The Immigration and Nationality Act provides for various grounds on which an alien may be subject to removal from the United States.
 The most prevalent ground is if the alien was inadmissible when he or she entered the United States.
 There are a great number of grounds of removability found in the law.
 There are also many waivers to those grounds of removability that are available.
 The Deportation Defense Team at Norris McLaughlin is on-call all day and all night and is always ready to jump into action and use its seventy-five years of combined legal experience to review the charges of removability and determine the appropriate waiver.

 One’s eligibility for a waiver of removability often depends on the alien’s ability to establish hardship to himself or to his close family members if he were to be removed from the United States.